djdron/vortextracker/readme.txt

 1.6.
 From 1 to 8 at NumPad - choose current octave number.

-During inputing numbers from NumPad NumLock must be turned on.
+During inputting numbers from NumPad NumLock must be turned on.

 2. Pattern navigation (cursor control)